linode/docs/docs/websites/frameworks/yesod-nginx-mysql-on-debian-7-wheezy.md

         hostname

-2. And to display the fully qualified doman name (FQDN):
+2. And to display the fully qualified domain name (FQDN):

         hostname -f